Changing lives for the better

 Our Exercise Referral programme enables people with a chronic health condition, those who are rehabilitating from an injury, illness or have a disability to engage in physical activity to help them lead a healthier, independent and more active lifestyle.

-We run a wide range of children’s clubs and activities, including pre-schools, holiday and after school clubs, sports sessions, children’s parties, as well as fun sessions for under 5’s.
+We run a wide range of children’s clubs and activities, including pre-schools, holiday clubs, after school clubs and sports sessions.
 We believe in engaging children in a range of activities that boost self-confidence and build new friendships.
-We also run Horley Family Centre as part of the Surrey Family Centre offer.
+We also run Horley Young People and Family Centre as part of the Surrey Family Centre offer.

 We’ve been independently assessed by the British Assessment Bureau against internationally recognised ISO 9001:2015 Quality Management standards showing our commitment to quality and assurance.